 Nurture provides information and support to all carers (including parents of young children and those caring for elderly relatives) to achieve greater flexibility and balance in meeting work and home commitments.

-Pride Network Australia champions inclusivity for Lesbian, Gay, Bisexual, Trans and Intersex (LGBTI) people and their allies, both within HSBC and in the communities the bank serves.
+Pride Network Australia champions inclusivity for Lesbian, Gay, Bisexual, Trans and Intersex (LGBTIQ) people and their allies, both within HSBC and in the communities the bank serves.

 HSBC Australia is committed to achieving gender equality in its workplace, and is a firm supporter of the work of the Workplace Gender Equality Agency (WGEA).